 A foot infection can progressively get more severe if you have diabetes.
-Indeed, even a little cut, scratch, or ingrown toenail may immediately get infected because of the absence of blood flow and nerve sensitivity.

 If you have a hereditary inclination to ingrown toenails, they may keep growing back or show up on different toes at various times or at once.
-Your lifestyle might also be influenced by pain, infections, and other agonizing foot that require various treatments or medical procedures.
-For this situation, your primary care physician may prescribe a partial or full Matrixectomy to remove the toenails causing the pain.

 If you have diabetes, there may be increased complications leading to poor blood flow to the feet and nerve damage.
-A minor foot injury may lead to open sour that may require surgery so as to prevent tissue decay and death.
+A minor foot injury may lead to open sore that may require surgery so as to prevent tissue decay and death.